jfrog/build-info-go/README.md

 // You can pass an empty string as an argument, if the root of the npm project is the working directory. npmModule, err := bld.AddNpmModule(npmProjectPath)
-// Checksum calculation is not supported for npm projects, so you can add a function that calculates them. npmModule.SetTraverseDependenciesFunc(func(dependency *entities.Dependency) (bool, error) {
+// Checksum calculation is not supported for npm projects, so you can add a function that calculates them. npmModule.SetTraverseDependenciesFunc(func (dependency *entities.Dependency) (bool, error) {
 dependency.Checksum = &entities.Checksum{Sha1: "123"}
 return true, nil
 })
 // Calculate the dependencies used by this module, and store them in the module struct. err = npmModule.CalcDependencies()

-// You can also add artifacts to that module: artifact1 := entities.Artifact{Name: "json", Type: "tgz", Checksum: &entities.Checksum{Sha1: "123", Md5: "456"}}
+// You can also add artifacts to that module. artifact1 := entities.Artifact{Name: "json", Type: "tgz", Checksum: &entities.Checksum{Sha1: "123", Md5: "456"}}
 err = npmModule.AddArtifacts(artifact1, artifact2, ...)
 ```